Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 <!--
 title: "Quick Start Guide"
 description: "Overview of Contrast UI for new users"
-tags: "TeamServer user applications vulnerabilities" -->
+tags: "Onboarding new user get started"
+-->

 Welcome to Contrast!
 This is your guide to everything you need to know to get started in the interface.
-Start with onboarding your applications and then move on to environments, libraries and vulnerabilities – you’ll be up and running by the time you’re done.
+Start with onboarding your applications and then move on to environments, libraries and vulnerabilities – you’ll be up and running before you know it.
 As always, if you have any more questions, let the Contrast Support team know by emailing <support@contrastsecurity.com>.

 ## Onboard Your Application